 - Story: Establish a territory, choose a den, and raise a litter of pups through late summer.
-(2-5 players, Slough Creek map only.
+(2-5 players, all maps except Lost River Classic)

 There are currently three multiplayer maps in WolfQuest: Anniversary edition.
 The main maps are

-- Amethyst Mountain is set in Yellowstone National park in autumn to early winter.
-You can play Pack Life or Territory Acquisition.
+- Amethyst Mountain is set in Yellowstone National Park.

-When creating a multiplayer game on Amethyst or Slough Creek maps, the host can choose from four territory configurations.
+When creating a multiplayer game, the host can choose from four territory configurations.
 These establish the initial pack territories, so you can choose a larger or smaller unclaimed area, depending on what kind of game you seek.

-In Slough Creek Story mode, the host can choose from two time speeds:
+In Story mode, the host can choose from two time speeds:

 - Normal Time: Same as in single-player games, where the entire Slough Creek arc takes 6-8 hours.